keinhaar/gwtswing/README.md

 panel.setLayout(new GGridLayout(1, 1));
 GLabel label = new GLabel("Hello World");
 panel.add(label);
-GUtilities.addToWidget(Document.get().getBody(), panel);
+GUtilities.addToBody(panel);
 ```
 Looks like Swing?
 Thats the goal! :-)

-The call of 'GUtilities.addToWidget' appends your GWTSwing UI to the Web Page.
+The call of 'GUtilities.addToBody' appends your GWTSwing UI to the Web Page.

 Porting an existing Swing application is now nearly as easy as replacing all "J" with "G".

+### TeaVM
+To use GWTSwing with teavm you need the contents of the following
+repositories: gplatform.teavm, gplatform and of course gwtswing.
+Then convert them into maven projects and include the gplatform.teavm
+and gwtswing as dependencies in your project.
+Now you need to
+initialize the TeavmGPPlatform class with a static call to the init method.
+After that you are good to go and use the G classes of gwtswing.

 ## Demo
 A small demo application, which shows some of the main UI components can be found here: